-Contact person: John Hauptman (email: hauptman@iastate.edu)
+Most recent update: 2018-07-11 Contact person: John Hauptman (email: hauptman@iastate.edu)

-The scientific goal of the RD52/DREAM collaboration [158] is to understand the fundamental limitations to hadronic energy resolution and, in general, the limitations to achieving high-quality calorimetric performance with Gaussian energy resolution, mean response linearity, and ease and precision of calibration.
+The scientific goal of the RD52/DREAM collaboration [161] is to understand the fundamental limitations to hadronic energy resolution and, in general, the limitations to achieving high-quality calorimetric performance with Gaussian energy resolution, mean response linearity, and precision robust calibration.

-Our latest (and final) results indicate that a copper absorber matrix loaded uniformly in volume with 1 mm diameter fibers of two kinds (scintillating and clear, for Čerenkov light generation) is an excellent choice for a collider detector that can reconstruct the four-vectors of $W \to q\bar{q}$ and $Z \to q\bar{q}$ decays.
+Our latest (and final) results indicate that a copper absorber matrix loaded uniformly in volume with 1 mm diameter fibers of two kinds (scintillating and clear Čerenkov fibers) is an excellent choice for a collider detector that can reconstruct the four-vectors of $W \rightarrow q\bar{q}$ and $Z \rightarrow q\bar{q}$ decays.
 The simplicity of the construction of such a calorimeter is shown in Fig. 4.42.
 The fiber-copper geometry is shown at the top.
 The upstream beam entry is shown in the middle, and the downstream readout of the separate bundles of scintillating and Čerenkov fibers is shown at the bottom.
 This module was built at INFN Pisa.